elide-dev/elide/README.md

 ## Distinguishing features

 - **Native development with Kotlin.** Write your core application logic and models once, and share them across platforms transparently.
-Leverage [Kotest](https://kotest.io) for cross-platform write-once-run-everywhere testing.
+Leverage [Kotest](https://kotest.io) for cross-platform, write-once-run-native testing.

 - **Isomorphic SSR with React.** Write your UI in React, using JavaScript, TypeScript, or Kotlin.
 Package it for serving via [client-side rendering or hybrid isomorphic rendering](https://web.dev/rendering-on-the-web/) directly from your Kotlin server.

-- **Transparent API services with gRPC.** Cross-service AOP with [gRPC Dekorator](https://github.com/mottljan/grpc-dekorator), with the native ability to serve data to native clients via raw [gRPC][6] or native [gRPC-Web](https://github.com/grpc/grpc-web).

 - **Model-driven development.** Write your models once, and use them everywhere, across platforms, **without copying**, **without glue-code**, and **without DTOs**.
 Via [Protobuf][5] and